Mexit/MultiOS-USB/README.md

 Select: Enroll key from disk

 Search for `MultiOS-USB.cer` in EFI directory (`EFI/BOOT/cert/`) and confirm key enrolling.
-You can also immediately add certificates of popular distributions from [rEFInd](https://sourceforge.net/projects/refind/).
-They are located in `/boot_MultiOS/tools/refind-*/keys/`.
+You can also immediately add certificates (keys) of popular distributions.
+If you would like to add a certificate later, you can do it by selecting in the Main Menu:
+`EFI Tools -->` and then `Add UEFI key or hash`.

 ## Update MultiOS-USB: